 What are the differences between supply and return vent filters?

-For starters, supply vent filters are tasked with screening out any residual contaminants from your AC/furnace.
-Whereas return vent filters prevent outdoor particles from entering your HVAC system in the first place.
+- Return vent filters prevent particles from entering your HVAC system in the first place.

 If you are having air quality issues, then supply vent filters will just mask the problem without actually making it go away.

 If there is dust blowing out of your supply vent, then there is a bigger issue with your system:

 - Your system might have an air leak, and dirty air is leaking into your return duct from your garage or attic.

 - Your HVAC system (particularly your ductwork) might be very dirty and require a thorough cleaning.

 Return vent filters help filter out contaminants from ever entering your system in the first place.

 A return vent filter will keep your air handler, ducts, and coils clean by filtering out particulates at the point of air intake.